CoconutGoodie/monorepo-networker/README.md

 });
 ```

+## 3. Initialize & Invoke

-3. Initialize each side in their entry point.
+Initialize each side in their entry point.
 And enjoy the standardized messaging api!

 ```ts
 // ./packages/server/main.ts